pona-la/sin-kulupu/src/content/meta/index.md

 ---
 ---
-# 📰 sin kulupu: a Toki Pona newsletter.
+# 📰 sin kulupu: a Toki Pona newsletter

 It can be hard to keep track of cool stuff in the Toki Pona community!
 To make it easier, I've started a newsletter.
 Every two weeks, I summarise recent events and creative works.
 Now you won't miss anything going on!
 — kala Asi